Find out more

 Just in case, it’s safer to bring a pair of extra socks too.

 The most important thing about your feet is that snow does not get inside your shoes.
-Therefore, mountaineering gaiters that prevent snow from entering the shoes are a must.
+Therefore, mountaineering spats or gaiters that prevent snow from entering the shoes are a must.

 Cold proof gloves